SVUCE-Programmers/phase-one-2018/README.md

 To give students the ability to implement their technical ideas, give freshmen students overview of computer science and programming, and organizing workshops or sessions on competitive programming, GSoC, ACM-ICPC, etc.

 ## Activities:
-Every Thursday, all club members come together to participate in some activities like Mock Interviews, Technical presentations, Distinguished Speakers Lectures, open source awareness, freshmen orientation sessions, and <br>
+Every Thursday, all club members come together to participate in some activities like Mock Interviews, Technical presentations, Distinguished Speakers Lectures, open source awareness, freshmen orientation sessions, tech weekends, math-a-thons and <br>
-Saturday activities like online quizzes, competitive coding, small projects, assignments, leveraging platforms like hackerank, spoj, codechef, interviewbit, leetcode, etc
+Saturday activities like online quizzes, competitive coding, small projects, assignments, leveraging platforms like hackerank, spoj, codechef, interviewbit, leetcode, etc.

 ## Tentative Schedule:
 ( Either by resource persons, faculty or by video links )